django/django/docs/one-to-two.rst

 While this is not an exhaustive guide, here are some rough rules on how to proceed with an upgrade.

+Given the major changes to the architecture and layout of Channels 2, it is likely that upgrading will be a significant rewrite of your code, depending on what you are doing.

+It is **not** a drop-in replacement; we would have done this if we could, but changing to ``asyncio`` and Python 3 made it almost impossible to keep things backwards-compatible, and we wanted to correct some major design decisions.

 Function-based consumers and Routing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~